 There could be noise in the training data.
 Noise can occur both at the feature level and at the label level.
 Some features might correspond to measurements taken by sensors.
 For instance, a robot might use a laser range finder to compute its distance to a wall.
 However, this sensor might fail and return an incorrect value.
 In a sentiment classification problem, someone might have a typo in their review of a course.
 These would lead to noise at the feature level.
-There might It is also possible that the correct classification on the test data is BABAAA.
-This corresponds to the bias "is the background in focus."
-Somehow no one seems to come up with this classification rule. also be noise at the label level.
+There might also be noise at the label level.
 A student might write a scathingly negative review of a course, but then accidentally click the wrong button for the course rating.